How to Store Microgreens to Maximize Shelf Life

 10. Avoid extreme temperatures.
 Keep the container in the part of the refrigerator that has the most constant temperature, between 33 and 40 degrees Fahrenheit.
 Swings in temperature cause more condensation.

-11. If you store a lot of fruit and vegetables in your refrigerator, use these bags (for fruit or the leafy greens) or a closed cover to preserve your fresh microgreens and other leafy vegetables.
+11. If you store a lot of fruit and vegetables in your refrigerator, use these bags (for fruit or leafy greens) or a closed cover to preserve your fresh microgreens and other leafy vegetables.

 Did You Find This Article Useful?

-If so could you use the buttons below to share it with your friends?
+If so, could you use the buttons below to share it with your friends?
 I would appreciate it very much.
-Also, if you'd like to use this article for reference pin the image below or any other in the article to your Pinterest Microgreen Board.
+Also, if you’d like to use this article for reference, pin the image below or any other in the article to your Pinterest Microgreen Board.

 Do You Have a Pinterest Microgreen Board?